kalstong/FluentValidation.js/README.md

 Inspired by the awsome [FluentValdiation .NET](https://github.com/JeremySkinner/FluentValidation/blob/master/README.md)

-## Disclaimer
-This is a w.i.p. version, there is a couple of commits that need to be pushed before the first release.

 A node.js package for providing a model validation based on a chain of rules with a fluent syntax.

 ## Get Started